AdnaneKhan/Gato-X/README.md

 70-80 percent.

 As an operator facing tool, Gato-X is tuned with a higher false positive rate than a tool designed to generate alerts, but it provides contextual information to quickly determine if something is worth investigating or not.

 ### Other Improvements

 * Improved Secrets Exfiltration.
+* Enumeration of deployment environment secrets.
-* Speed Improvements for runlog analysis.
+* Speed improvements for runlog analysis.
 * General speed improvements throughout.
 * Improved CLI interface and reports.
 * Removed dependancy on Git.